Media and American adolescent sexuality: Performing such research

-The Journal of Adolescence concluded in 2019 that the adolescent brain, due to its immature development, may be more sensitive to sexually explicit material, but due to a lack of empirical research, no firm conclusions can be drawn.
+The Journal of Adolescence concluded in 2019 that the adolescent brain may be more sensitive to sexually explicit material, but due to a lack of empirical research, no firm conclusions can be drawn.

-There are considerable ethical problems with performing some kinds of research on the effects of pornography use on minors.
-For example, Rory Reid (UCLA) declared, "Universities don't want their name on the front page of a newspaper for an unethical study exposing minors to porn."
+There are considerable ethical problems with performing some kinds of research on the effects of pornography on minors.
+For example, Rory Reid (UCLA) declared, "Universities don't want their name on the front page of a newspaper for an unethical studies exposing minors to porn."